SkaPhilipp/Social_Network/README.md

 ## Input:

-Starting the app presents the user a menu with options to choose from as seen in the following screenshot.
+Starting the app presents the user a menu with several options to choose from as seen in the following screenshot.

 ![Alt text](./images/menu.JPG)